 International Student Services

-International students can meet with the Coordinator of Services for International Students on a walk-in basis or by appointment.
+Appointments: International students can meet with the International Student Services Coordinator on a walk-in basis or by appointment.
 Please email email@example.com or call 001 315 792 5350 for more information.

 Mohawk Valley Community College was the first community college established in New York State.
 Founded in 1946 as the New York State Institute of Applied Arts and Sciences at Utica, it was one of five post-secondary institutions established on an experimental basis after World War II.
 The two-year public college offered programs leading to technical and semiprofessional employment in business and industry.